ropensci/FedData/README.md

-  - The [Soil Survey Geographic (SSURGO) database](http://websoilsurvey.sc.egov.usda.gov/) from the National Cooperative Soil Survey (NCSS), which is led by the Natural Resources Conservation Service (NRCS) under the USDA,
+  - The [Soil Survey Geographic (SSURGO) database](http://websoilsurvey.sc.egov.usda.gov/) from the National Cooperative Soil Survey (NCSS), which is led by the Natural Resources Conservation Service (NRCS) under the USDA
-  - The [Global Historical Climatology Network (GHCN)](http://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/global-historical-climatology-network-ghcn), coordinated by National Climatic Data Center at NOAA,
+  - The [Global Historical Climatology Network (GHCN)](http://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/global-historical-climatology-network-ghcn), coordinated by National Climatic Data Center at NOAA
-  - The [Daymet](https://daymet.ornl.gov/) gridded estimates of daily weather parameters for North America, version 3, available from the Oak Ridge National Laboratory’s Distributed Active Archive Center (DAAC), and
+  - The [Daymet](https://daymet.ornl.gov/) gridded estimates of daily weather parameters for North America, version 3, available from the Oak Ridge National Laboratory’s Distributed Active Archive Center (DAAC)
-  - The [International Tree Ring Data Bank (ITRDB)](http://www.ncdc.noaa.gov/data-access/paleoclimatology-data/datasets/tree-ring), coordinated by National Climatic Data Center at NOAA.
+  - The [International Tree Ring Data Bank (ITRDB)](http://www.ncdc.noaa.gov/data-access/paleoclimatology-data/datasets/tree-ring), coordinated by National Climatic Data Center at NOAA
-  - The [National Land Cover Database (NLCD)](https://www.mrlc.gov/) from 2011, 2006, and 2001.
+  - The [National Land Cover Database (NLCD)](https://www.mrlc.gov/) from 2011, 2006, and 2001

 This package is designed with the large-scale geographic information system (GIS) use-case in mind: cases where the use of dynamic